marcojakob/code.makery.ch/collections/library/html-css-en-part3.md

   active: en
 ---

 In the previous part we have created and published our first website.
-I admit, the website has very little content and does not look particularly appealing.
+I admit, the website has very little content and doesn't yet look particularly appealing.
 We want to change this now.
 In this part you will learn how you can use CSS to style the page.
 In a later part we will add more style to our website with the help of a framework called Bootstrap.

 ## Structure and Style
-s

 Just as a reminder: <abbr data-toggle="tooltip" title="Hypertext Markup Language">HTML</abbr> describes the structure of a web page while <abbr data-toggle="tooltip" title="Cascading Style Sheet">CSS</abbr> defines the visual appearance.

 Separating structure and style has many advantages, as we shall see.
 It is not mandatory, but usually it is better to also write HTML and CSS in separate files.